GiorgiMakharadze/rust-notes/README.md

 - **Method syntax is ergonomic and intuitive**.
 - **Allow struct-specific behavior (e.g., constructors, calculations, checks)**.

-# Chapter 6: Enums in Rust
+# Chapter 6: Enums and pattern matching in Rust

 ## **Defining an Enum**
 Structs allow grouping related fields together, but **enums** allow defining a **type with a set of possible values**.
 An enum ensures that a value is **one of** a predefined set of options.